AdamDewberry/mac-setup/README.md

 ```

 You may need to log into the GitHub CLI again to configure that key against your GitHub account; alternatively do it in the console.

+## Productivity apps
+The makefile should download, install and open [homerow](https://www.homerow.app/) & [KeyboardScroller](https://github.com/dexterleng/KeyboardScroller.docs); [here's](https://dewberry.dev/engineering/workflow-productivity.html#intermediate) a brief run down on how to use them.